kchamp45/zoo-animal-tracker/README.md

 | edit the animal's species, name, age, diet, location in the zoo, etc. | enter said information | the information of said animal is updated |
 | filter through the records and display animals based of their age (i.e. maturity)| select "young" | Display only animals younger than 2 yo|

+## Future Functionalities

+* User can check off the animals that have been fed that day, the number of feedings, and the time of feeding.
+* User can track where the animal came from (i.e. the animal's history);
+* User can the animal's illness, if any.

 ### License